Sturgulewska/Portfolio-SoftwareTesting/README.md

 # About me
 <br>
 I loves study and IT worlds it is my favorite subject.
-I started study with Java and C#, but it  wasn't enough for me.
+I started study with Java and Spring Boot, but it  wasn't enough for me.
 Recently I have started to interest of software testing.
 My goal is to develop testing knowlage and technical skills.
 On this site I would like to share my all gained experience from personal studies and researches.</br>

 # Tools
 <br>